 Controversial Campaign Ad

 Years ago, Wegner was known as an uncompromising ‘law and order guy’.
-Ahead of next year’s elections, he is changing his image, by adapting to modern ways at looking at transport policy and by having an open dialogue with the Greens, a party his colleagues at the House of Representatives and certain local media keep on slamming on a daily basis.
+Ahead of next year’s elections, he is changing his image, by adapting to modern ways of looking at transport policy and by having an open dialogue with the Greens, a party his colleagues at the House of Representatives and certain local media keep on slamming on a daily basis.
 The law and order approach is difficult, because the SPD’s Interior Senator Andreas Geisel is doing a good job here already.

 The SPD’s Issues